phillarmonic/drun/DRUN_LLM_USAGE_MANUAL.md

 # ✅ Correct condition syntax
 if $environment is "production":

-# ❌ Missing colon in when statement
+# ❌ Incorrect when statement syntax
-when $package_manager
-  is "npm": run "npm install"

-# ✅ Correct when statement
 when $package_manager:
   is "npm": run "npm install"

+# ✅ Correct when statement syntax
-  is "yarn": run "yarn install"
+when $package_manager is "npm": run "npm install" when $package_manager is "yarn": run "yarn install"
 ```

 ### Parameter Validation Errors